Now, what else is there?

 Anxiety; Where fear takes over

 Anxiety is one of the most common topics raised in therapy.
 It is a debilitating condition that prevents a person from engaging with life.
-It is closely associated with depression and often co-exist.

-There is a strong medical connection with anxiety, therfore medication is often a first stage of treatment.
-Medication however can become a near permanent part of persons life.
+Medication, however, can become a near-permanent part of persons ’s life.
 Many people do not want this and will prefer to resolve their anxiety through psychological work.
-Such work identifies the triggers and helps to delope coping mechanisims to lessen their impact.

 Hope

 Hope is perceived as being essential but also as elusive.
-The hope for a better future plays a large part in motivating us to work through difficylt situations.
-Some may also say that been driven to achieve by a hope unfounded in reality can result a destructive end.
+The hope for a better future plays a large part in motivating us to work through difficult situations.

-Whatever your views on the helpfulness of hope we all strive to have hope.
+Whatever your views on the helpfulness of hope, we all strive to have hope.